devvsakib/hackerboi/README.md

 # Hacktoberfest Project
 ![Screenshot](assets/images/Screenshot_13.png)

 Use this project to collaborate with [Hacktoberfest](https://hacktoberfest.digitalocean.com) .
-Make Pull Request and get a chance to win hacktoberfest T-Shirt
+Make Pull Request and get a chance to win hacktoberfest T-Shirt.
+Avoid scam, make sure project has hacktoberfest label.
+So star nowww
 ## 1. Clone the repo
 ```
 $ git clone https://github.com/devvsakib/hackerboi